knanne/knanne.github.io/_posts/2017-12-27-notes-on-pyspark.md

 Spark is made accessible to Python users via the Python API, which is virtually as up to date as the Scala and Java API.

-I was introduced to Spark via way of [Databricks](https://databricks.com) (Also Apache) platform through my company.
+I was introduced to Spark via way of [Databricks](https://databricks.com) (Also Apache) cloud platform through my company.
 Consider it a commercial version of Jupyter or Zeppelin notebooks, language-agnostic, integrated on top of a Spark with a bunch of fancy runtime features.

 Going through the registration for a free trial of Databricks and deploying it on a free trial of Amazon AWS takes minutes, and I would highly recommend it as a starting point to getting introduced to Spark.
 Databricks also has a community edition for learning purposes worth looking into.